DanpowerGruppe/Chia/README.md

 ## Infrastructure

-Chia now can help you to set up your Azure infractruture with using Chia on top of Farmer.
-You simply create a new FileWriter and then Chia will create a fresh AzureConnection in your prefered location.
+Chia now can help you to set up your Azure infractruture by using Chia on top of Farmer.
+You simply create a new FileWriter and then Chia will create a fresh Azure storageaccount in your prefered location.
+CHia will connect to your storage account and you don't need to add you storage account at all.
 Here is an example:

 ```fs
 open Chia.Infrastructure